1. Home

 If you’re using Stripe, you can copy the test card number (4242 4242 4242 4242) and any future expiry date and 3 digits for the CVC.

-You can find other test card numbers for different results directly at Stripe here if you’re wanting to test different scenarios on your checkout (like SCA scenarios or declines).
+You can find other test card numbers for different results directly at Stripe here if you’re wanting to troubleshoot checkout errors and other different scenarios on your checkout (like 3DS scenarios or declines).

-If you have real customers go through your funnel in test mode no payments will be processed and they will not be able to use real card payments.
+If you have real customers go through your funnel in test mode no payments will be processed and they will not be able to use real card details.

 Testing your funnel